Clinical Observation ("Shadowing")

 Arranging clinical observation

 Some healthcare providers are very used to getting polite cold calls from students requesting clinical observation.
 That said, here is an alterative: You could mail, email, or hand deliver a professionally written résumé or curriculum vitae (CV) to each potential shadowing resource you have identified.
 Include a very brief, well-written cover letter (one or two paragraphs) in which you explain a little about yourself and your goals, including why you are interested in the profession and in undertaking clinical observation.
 Doing so can help you establish credibility as a serious-minded preprofessional student.

 A couple of days later, you might make a follow-up phone call to see if they have received your résumé / CV and have had time to review it for consideration.
 In light of HIPAA, students are finding it more challenging to find providers who are willing to allow shadowing.
 Polite professional persistence is your best strategy.
 If you have the option of utilizing summers and other breaks for shadowing in other locations, you should pursue those opportunities as well.

 For some additional ideas pertaining to résumés and CVs for prehealth students, and a link to resources that will help you draft an excellent résumé, Click HERE.

 Additional information for pre-PA

-If you are a pre-physician assistant student, you should also shadow some physicians to gain a better understanding of the differences between the two professions, how their responsibilities and duties overlap, and the different ways in which physicians supervise their PAs.
+Pre-physician assistant students should also shadow some physicians to gain a better understanding of the differences between the two professions, how their responsibilities and duties overlap, and the different ways in which physicians supervise their PAs.
 PA program admission committees will sometimes ask interviewees to compare the two professions; as a practicing physician assistant, you will be working alongside physicians, so it simply makes sense for you to gain an understanding of that profession as well.
 (You might also read HPPLC's description of the two different kinds of physicians, allopathic (MD) and osteopathic (DO).

 Additional information for pre-OT and PT